The emu (Dromaiidae)

 The emu rarely drinks but it can drink a huge amount of water at once.
 It usually drinks once a day although it can drink more if it needs to.
 It prefers drinking solely without the presence of other animals.
 It usually drinks kneeling down but when it feels in danger, it drinks standing.

 The couples mate in December and January.
 They can stay together even up to 5 months.
-At that time, they travel the area of a few square kilometers.
+At that time, they travel an area of a few square kilometers.
 They probably look for a good place to lay eggs.
 The male and the female become heavier during mating but they lose weight during incubating eggs.
 The mating takes place in cooler months (May – June).
 The exact time depends on the climate.

 The female strolls around the male ruffling feathers and giving out deep monosyllabic sounds similar to drum beats.
 This sound is used when the lonesome male, which it has an eye on, stands further than 50 m (164 ft) away.
 When the female gets the male’s attention, it approaches the male to the distance of 10-40 m (33-131 ft) turning its neck and keeping its rump towards the male.
 The passive male does not change the color of its plumage but it has blue marks on the skin.
 These are very subtle changes and somebody who is not a scientist would find it difficult to distinguish the gender.